Pal-R4/internet-speed-checker/README.md

-python project showcasing appications of libraries like tkinter and pyspeedtest
+This Python project showcases applications of libraries like tkinter and pyspeedtest.
+It's a simple example that measures your internet speed and displays the results.